josepcrespo/the-agile-monkeys-api-test/README.md

 ![GitHub Oauth login](readme_images/github-oauth-login.gif)

 > :exclamation: You need to enter [github.com](https://github.com/) and, logout from your session if you want to test the full "Login with GitHub" flow again.
-Or, you can just visit [http://localhost:3030/oauth/github](http://localhost:3030/oauth/github) again to obtain a new valid JWT, without GitHub asking again for authorization.
+Or, you can just visit [http://localhost:3030/oauth/github](http://localhost:3030/oauth/github) all the times you want to obtain a new valid JWT, without GitHub asking again for authorization.

 ## REST API documentation